rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+### ReportContentLink
+A link to open a modal for reporting (flagging) content as inappropriate, etc

+linkText
+:	the text to show in the '<a>' tag

+	defaults to `"Report Content"`

+class
+:	the class to give the `<a>` tag

 ### RepostLink
 Add a link to repost a specific item

 repostText
 :	the text to show when the item hasn't yet been reposted by the viewer